 Notes for Windows install

 We provide standalone binaries for Windows which do not require administrative privileges.
-Download the archive below (32 or 64 bits), and extract it somewhere.
+Download the archive below (64 bits only), and extract it somewhere.
 Double-click on the monteverdi.bat to launch Monteverdi, or mapla.bat for the OTB application browser.
 Please see the CookBook for detailed installation instructions (You may need to right click -> save as…).

 Tips: Use 7-Zip for faster extracting speed (extraction should take around 15 seconds with 7-zip, but can take up to 10 minutes with the default extractor).